KevinMGranger/crc-runner/README.md

 Use systemd overrides to change the pythonpath if you want to use local versions instead of the packaged version.

 We could include those in the justfile if we want.

+# notes on package building

+- "systemd" on pypi is not the same as the package!
+That's why it was a problem.
+- I guess it had something to do with extracting dependencies form the wheel or dist-info or something, but that requires further investigation.